SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/set-up.md

 4. Select the first option if you want to install both SuperOffice Web and SuperOffice NetServer on the same application.
 Select the second setup type if you want to split SuperOffice Web and SuperOffice NetServer into two separate installations, either because you want to install them on different servers or just want to split the application.
 Please note our [recommended scenario (#2)][7] does not require you to split web and NetServer web services.

-5. In the next dialog select the website and/or virtual directory for your installation and specify a name for the new virtual directory, leave the default "SuperOffice" or if you want to install SuperOffice Web or SuperOffice NetServer (web services) on the root level of a web site you can leave the virtual directory name blank (only recommended if you have good knowledge of IIS works).
+5. In the next dialog select the website and/or virtual directory for your installation and specify a name for the new virtual directory, leave the default "SuperOffice" or if you want to install SuperOffice Web or SuperOffice NetServer (web services) on the root level of a website you can leave the virtual directory name blank (only recommended if you have good knowledge of IIS works).

 6. If the dropdown under select website is blank you need to on the Windows feature "IIS 6 Management Compability and IIS 6 Management Console" under "Turn Windows features on or off".